juanfp900/Automated-ForexTradingAlgorithms/README.md

 To **buy orders (long position)** the following conditions will need to be met:
   1. The MACD (12,26) will need to trend higher the signal MACD line (9)
     - MACD >= Signal-MACD
   2. The slope of MACD should be higher than the signal MACD line slope.
-Absolute slope is not used.
     - MACD slope > Signal-MACD slope
   3. There should be two consecutive green Renko Bars trending up.
       (Renko Bars track price movement rather than both price and time as candle sticks do)